-G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS •

-Tuition: \$28,090 \$28,090
+Tuition:

+Tallion.

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

-Out-of-state:
+- Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition:
+٠. Tuition:

+Tuttori.

-G1 REQUIRED FEES: \$910 \$910
+G1 REQUIRED FEES:

+Gi INEQUINED I EEO.

 G1 ROOM AND BOARD:

-(on-campus) \$11,859 \$11,859
+Gi (on-campus)

 G1 ROOM ONLY:

-(on-campus)
+Gi (on-campus)

 G1 BOARD ONLY:

+Gi

 (on-campus meal plan)

+C 4 Community striking and ream and board to a life your

 G1 Comprehensive tuition and room and board fee (if your

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+college cannot provide separate tuition and room and

+board fees):

+~4 Oth size

 G1 Other:

+G2 Minimum Maximum

-G2 Minimum Maximum Number of credits per term a student can take for the stated full-time tuition 12
+G2 Number of credits per term a student can take for the 12 18

+stated full-time tuition

 G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., sophomore, V
+G3 Do tuition and fees vary by year of study (e.g., sophomore, X

-junior, senior)? Х
+junior, senior)? Λ

 G4 Yes No

-Do tuition and fees vary by undergraduate instructional program? Х
+G4 Do tuition and fees vary by undergraduate instructional

-G4
+program?
+X